semaphoreci-demos/semaphore-demo-php-laravel/README.md

 php artisan migrate

 ```
-That will set up the application on your local environemnt.
+That will set up the application on your local environment.

 ## Semaphore Pipeline